LogoLogo

 • path (str): JSONPath expression to query the component data

-• Returns: The value at the specified path, or raises NoDataError if not found
+• Returns: The value at the specified path, or raises NoDataError if not found, or ValueError if the path is invalid.

 Example: